-The combination of ingredients in this dish might make you think fall or winter, but don't wait for a holiday dinner to enjoy these delicious roasted vegetables.
+The combination of ingredients in this dish might make you think of fall or winter, but don't wait for a holiday dinner to enjoy these delicious roasted vegetables.
+The combination of butternut squash, Brussels sprouts, cranberries, and pecans is a delicious dish that will add a special touch to any meal.

-Change things up a bit by using raisins instead of the cranberries.
-Toasted walnuts would be great as well.
-See the tips and variations for more ideas.
+You can change things up a bit by using raisins instead of the cranberries, and toasted walnuts or almonds would be great in place of pecans.

 - 1 pound butternut squash